boomcamp/django-restframework/README.md

 # Introduction

-This is a follow along tutorial its a basic familiarization with **django-restframework** we will learn how to `integrate rest swagger`, create `JWT` tokens and connect to `docker postgresql`.
+This is a follow along tutorial its a basic familiarization with **django-restframework** you will learn about simple `Orm`,  integrate` rest swagger`, create `JWT` tokens and connect to `docker postgresql`.

 Before jumping into tutorial you should have: